MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Monitoring-Database-Deadlocks.md

 #### Store deadlock events to file

 If your setup has a high volume of database traffic, you might have to change the destination that SQL Server writes deadlock events to.
 By default SQL Server uses an in-memory data structure called a *ring buffer* target, which has size limitation of 5MB.
 If you have to store more data than that, then you can write the deadlock events to a file instead.
-This requires that you do two things:
+This requires that you do the following:

-1. Modify deadlock monitoring session to use a file-based target (known as an *event_file target*).
+1. Modify the deadlock monitoring session to use a file-based target (known as an *event_file target*).

     The event_file target writes event session output from a buffer to a disk file that you specify.
 There are two ways to do this:
     - From Object Explorer, open the session's **Properties**, and then on the **Data Storage** page, add an **event_file** type target.
-    - With a query, run the [ALTER EVENT SESSION](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-event-session-transact-sql?view=sql-server-2017) transact-sql statement.
+    - Using a query, run the [ALTER EVENT SESSION](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-event-session-transact-sql?view=sql-server-2017) transact-sql statement.
 For example:
       ```
       ALTER EVENT SESSION [Demo Database NAV_deadlock_monitor]
           ON SERVER
 	        ADD Target package0.event_file
           (
-            SET filename=N'C:\logging\deadlocks.xel',max_file_size=(10240)
+            SET filename=N'C:\logging\mydeadlocks.xel',max_file_size=(10240)
           )
       ```
     For more information see [Alter an Extended Events Session](https://docs.microsoft.com/en-us/sql/relational-databases/extended-events/alter-an-extended-events-session?view=sql-server-2017) and [Targets for Extended Events in SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/extended-events/targets-for-extended-events-in-sql-server?view=sql-server-2017#eventfile-target).